- Search The Registry

 *Quakers and American abolition are affirmed on this date in 1787.
 Quakers (the Religious Society of Friends) were the only large religious American denomination to make it a requirement of membership to refuse to enslave people.

 Quakers struggled internally for a century to come to this place.
-Quakers such as John Woolman and Benjamin Lay traveled and met with Quaker meetings and with Quaker slave owners to bring them to see that owning slaves was against God’s direction and endangering their own salvation.
-Resistance to calls for emancipation among some Quakers came not only because a number of Quakers were slave owners, but because some of them profited from the slave trade.
-But gradually, by 1787, most Quaker meetings required that members release their enslaved people to freedom.
+Quakers such as John Woolman and Benjamin Lay traveled and met with Quaker meetings and with Quaker slaves owners to bring them to see that owning slaves was against God’s direction and endangering their salvation.
+Resistance to calls for emancipation among some Quakers came not only because several Quakers were slave owners but because some of them profited from the slave trade.
+But by 1787, most Quaker meetings required members to release their enslaved people to freedom.

 Besides disowning members who were enslavers, many Quakers became involved in movements to end slavery.
-Almost all antislavery movements before 1830 supported gradual emancipation and many Quakers were active in forming and participating in organizations such as “The American Convention for Promoting the Abolition of Slavery and Improving the Condition of the African Race.”
+Almost all antislavery movements before 1830 supported gradual emancipation.
+Many Quakers were active in forming and participating in organizations such as “The American Convention for Promoting the Abolition of Slavery and Improving the Condition of the African Race.”
 Quakers were involved in movements to encourage purchasing goods that were not dependent on slavery (known as the free produce movement).

-A number of Quakers supported colonization efforts, resettling freed people in Africa or other parts of the United States.
-Paul Cuffe, an African/Native American Quaker proposed and began a colony in Sierra Leone that was different from other colonization proposals in that it had an economic plan that seemed feasible.
-For various reasons, Cuffe’s health issues and disinterest on the part of more Blacks relocating to Africa led to the failure of the colony in Sierra Leone.
-More and more abolitionists, including a number of Quakers, became impatient and disillusioned with “gradualism.”
+Several Quakers supported colonization efforts, resettling freed people in Africa or other parts of the United States.
+Paul Cuffe, an African/Native American Quaker, proposed and began a colony in Sierra Leone that was different from other colonization proposals in that it had a feasible economic plan.
+For various reasons, Cuffe’s health issues and disinterest on the part of more Blacks relocating to Africa led to the colony's failure in Sierra Leone.
+More and more abolitionists, including several Quakers, became impatient and disillusioned with “gradualism.”